cima22/vessel_swap_body_problem/README.md

 # Vessel swap-body problem
-In this directory there are:
+In this directory there are present:

 - vessel_swap_body_class.py: a python class representing the vessel swap body problem
 - test.ipynp: a jupyter notebook that tests the class with two instances